You have thousands of plants to choose from when it comes to building your pond ecosystem.

 So what kind of plant is best for your pond?
 The short answer: All of them.

-Each type of plant in your ecosystem pond takes a different kind of nutrient out of your water.
+Each type of plant in your Ecosystem Pond takes a different kind of nutrient out of your water.
 A blue plant will take up one kind, while a red one will eat another.
 A floating plant will absorb a different kind than a marginal one will.
-Algae can't survive if other plants are taking all of the nutrients out of the pond, so the more and wider variety of plants you have, the clearer your water will be.
+String algae can’t survive if other plants are taking all of the nutrients out of the pond, so the more and wider variety of plants you have, the better.